 This means you may not feel heat, cold, or pain in your feet, legs, or hands.
 If you get a , you may not know it, which is why it's so important to inspect your feet daily.
 If a shoe doesn't fit properly, you could even develop a foot ulcer and not know it.

 The consequences can be life-threatening.
 An infection that won't heal because of poor blood flow causes risk for developing ulcers and can lead to amputation, even death.

 This nerve damage shows itself differently in each person.
 Some people feel tingling, then later feel pain.
 Other people lose the feeling in fingers and toes; they have numbness.
 These changes happen slowly over a period of years, so you might not even notice it.

 But there are that can help slow the progression of this condition and limit the damage.
-"We have a lot of options for management of this condition," Elasy says.
-"Don't be too stoic.
-Talk to your doctors about it.
-This is important stuff."
+Talk to your doctors about what your options are, and don't ignore the signs because with time, it can get worse.

 Symptoms of Nerve Damage From Diabetes

 Numbness is the most common, troubling symptom of nerve damage due to diabetes.
 The loss of sensation is a special concern.
 People who lose sensation are the ones most likely to get ulcers on their feet and to end up needing amputations.

 People describe the early symptoms of peripheral neuropathy in many ways:

 Others describe sharp pain, cramps, tingling, prickling, a burning sensation.
 Still others have exaggerated sensitivity to touch.